JunboShen/codex-research-brainstorm/README.md

-# Repurposing Codex for Research Brainstorming
+# Repurposing Codex as Research Brainstorming Agent

 A minimalist but efficient long-running “research brainstorming loop” that uses **Codex CLI** as the main agent and **Claude Code** as an optional coding specialist.